 In our travels, we've noticed an odd little statue standing in the center of small town fountains.
 It's a 4 ft. tall hollow metal sculpting of a young boy standing, holding aloft a leaky boot that dribbles continuous streams of water.
 We're trying to piece together the story, and identify where every one of these bad boys still stands... there are at least 24, and there may have been many more at one time.
-Their point of origin is lost in the fog of the 19th century -- they may have first appeared in Italy, Belgium, France, Germany...
+Their point of origin is lost in the fog of the 19th century -- we've heard rumors that the Boot Boys first appeared in Italy, Belgium, France, Germany....

 Another Boy and the Boot stands in Monument Park, at the center of a circular fountain.
 He's been leaking since 1916, although the town historical records are vague about how he actually came to appear there.
 He stands in Pierce Park, corner of Main St. and Military St.

 This Boy with the Boot was discovered on a very old postcard (right) from Hershey, Pennsylvania.
 It reveals that the statue makes more sense when it isn't shrouded in a busy fountain.
 In 2010, the statue was spotted in service in a pond at Hershey Gardens.

 Possibly the US's westermost Boy with the Boot, this fountain embellishment was erected in 1895.
 Over the years it has been vandalized and put into storage, only to be revived and restored for a new generation to enjoy.
 It currently stands in the Fresno County Plaza.
 [More]